Pair Analysis

 GBP/USD, known as Cable, is the third most traded currency pair and one of the most volatile majors, averaging 100-150 pips daily compared to EUR/USD's 60-80.
 This higher volatility creates both opportunity and risk: larger potential profits per trade, but wider stops and more aggressive price movements.
 Trading Cable profitably requires understanding its unique characteristics and adjusting strategies accordingly.
+For a detailed EUR/USD trading analysis, see our complete EUR/USD strategy guide.

 What Drives GBP/USD